 What whales to see and where

-Whales are categorised into two groups; toothed whales (Odontoceti) that feed on fish, squid, and marine mammals and include sperm whale, killer whale and pilot whale; and baleen whales (Mysticeti) which are made up of filter feeders such as the blue whale, humpback whale, grey whale and southern right whale, that strain seawater through sieve-like structures in their mouth to collect plankton and krill.
+Whales are categorised into two groups; toothed whales (Odontoceti) that feed on fish, squid, and marine mammals and include sperm whale, killer whale and beluga whale; and baleen whales (Mysticeti) which are made up of filter feeders such as the blue whale, humpback whale, grey whale and southern right whale, that strain seawater through sieve-like structures in their mouth to collect plankton and krill.

 Ranging in size from the blue whale, the largest animal in existence, to the 3.5-metre-long pygmy sperm whale, whales are found in all the world’s great oceans in their millions, where they migrate immense distances between their feeding grounds and breeding grounds.
 Occurring in locations as diverse as the nutrient-rich icy waters around the polar icecaps to the balmy shallows around the equator, they really are universal travellers.